asherikov/codeincomplete/README.md

   apply to repository owners as well.

-- The main value of reviews is knowledge transfer in the team, both regarding the software system in development and general programming.
+- The main value of reviews is knowledge transfer in the team, both regarding the developed software system and programming in general.

 Handling dependencies
 ---------------------